StaffanHynge/Staffan-Hynges-Quiz/README.md

 <img src="images/Next.png" alt="Picture of the Next-button">

 ### Scorearea
-* An area that shows you hos many correct or wrong answers you are having.
+* An area that shows you how many correct or wrong answers you are having.

 <img src="images/score.png" alt="Picture of the contact section">

 ### Restartbutton
 * A button for you to restart the game.
-It shows after the last question
+It shows after the last question.

 <img src="images/Restart.png" alt="Picture of the Restart-button">